 Estimation of resource use efficiency (RUE) in rice production

 Resource use efficiency refers to the yield obtained per unit of resources employed under the specified soil and climatic condition (Gautam et al., 2022).
 Main inputs employed in the production of rice includes machines, human labor, seeds, organic manure, chemical fertilizers, pesticides, and irrigation.
 We used the CDPF modelling to assess how well the resources were utilized.
 The result obtained from CDPF model are presented in Table 4.
-The model showed the good explanatory power, which is evidenced by highly significant F-value of 55.286 at the 1% level.
+The model showed the good explanatory power, which is evidenced by highly significant F-value of 55.286 at 1% level.
 It inferred that the independent variables incorporated in the models collectively explained the variation in output.